 USS CONSTELLATION was the second ship in the KITTY HAWK - class and the third ship in the Navy to bear the name.
 Nicknamed 'America’s Flagship', USS CONSTELLATION was decommissioned on August 7, 2003, after 41 years, nine months and 11 days of naval service.
 Since its commissioning, nearly 120,000 Sailors and Marines have served aboard the ship.
 The arresting gear aboard has amassed an impressive 436,000 'traps', or landings.
+On August 8, 2014, the CONSTELLATION left Bremerton, Wash., under tow for Brownsville Tx.
+The carrier arrived there in mid-January 2015 and was subsequently broken up for scrap by International Shipbreaking Ltd.

 |General Characteristics:||Keel Laid: September 14, 1957|